-It can be very stressful when it comes to doing your farm work.
-From personal experience, I can tell you that it was a great experience, but I will never be doing it again.
-To give you a heads up for what you’re about to get yourselves into, I’ve put together the highs and lows of my farm work experience and how to get the most out of it.
+Disclaimer; To give you a heads up for what you’re about to get yourselves into, I’ve put together the highs and lows based on my farm work experience and how to get the most out of it.

 If your anything like me, you would have left it till the last minute with a complete lack of research and now time and money are against you.
 Take my advice, make sure you do your homework in advance!
 At least, in that case, you’re giving yourself options and you know what kind of work you want to be doing and where you would like to do it.
 However, make sure your regional work is completed within the eligible postcode area.

 As for my personal experience, I was lucky enough to find work with my two friends in a small town called Griffith.
 I started off on a broccoli farm for a few weeks, hacking away with what can only be described as a sharpened paint scrapper in the freezing cold, marching down my allocated row on the field, ensuring not to miss any broccoli to pass onto the tractor.
-(Yes, it gets freezing temperatures in Australia during Winter!).
+Yes, Australia gets below freezing temperatures during Winter!
+Who would have thought eh!

-This work was not always guaranteed and of course, the weather played a big factor in this.
+The work was not always guaranteed and of course, the weather played a big factor in this.
 However, my luck turned around and I finally got ‘promoted’ to the orange shed!
+Woohoo!
 My job here actually varied.
 Someday’s I was sorting the bad from the good, other days I was on packing, stamping, or box making.
 Yes, it was tedious, but it definitely beats being out in the cold on the broccoli farm and the hours here were more of a 9-5 role.
-It could be worse!
+It could have been a lot worse!

 As for the accommodation, I was in an 8 bed flat- x2 bedrooms both with x2 bunk beds, living room, kitchen, and ONE BATHROOM!
 Although the rooms were very ‘cozy’ (by that I mean you didn’t even have room to swing a cat) we were lucky enough to live with mostly guys (which reduced arguments over the bathroom) and we all seemed to get along very well.
 The living room had a tv where we would have GOT nights and rugby days (with lots of goon) to make the most of our time off.
 The hostel was very social and there was always someone to have a few drinks and banter with along with a slap-up Ozzy BBQ.
 The hostel was gated and has CCTV cameras all around which they do keep an eye-on you -sometimes felt like big brother was watching.